TEN-framework/ten_framework/docs/tutorials/how_to_run_local_model_in_python_extensions.md

     visible: true
 ---

-# How to run local model in Python extensions
+# How to Run a Local AI Model in Python Extensions

-In the TEN world, extensions can not only leverage third-party AI model services to implement functionalities but also run AI models locally which reduces the latency and cost of the service.
-In this tutorial, we will introduce how to run a local model in a Python extension, and how to interact with the model in the extension.
+In the TEN framework, extensions can utilize third-party AI services or run AI models locally to improve performance and reduce costs.
+This tutorial explains how to run a local AI model in a Python extension and how to interact with it within the extension.

-## Step 1: Ensure Hardware Requirements are Met
+## Step 1: Check Hardware Requirements

-Before you begin running the AI model locally, it is essential to confirm that your hardware meets the necessary requirements.
-The key components to check are the CPU, GPU, and memory.
-The AI model you plan to run locally may have specific hardware requirements, so it is important to verify that your hardware meets these requirements.
+Before running an AI model locally, ensure that your hardware meets the necessary requirements.
+Key components to verify include:

+- **CPU/GPU**: Check if the model requires specific processing power.
+- **Memory**: Ensure sufficient memory to load and run the model.

+Verify that your system can support the model’s demands to ensure smooth operation.

-## Step 2: Install Required Software and Dependencies
+## Step 2: Install Necessary Software and Dependencies

-After ensuring that your hardware meets the necessary requirements, the next step is to install the required software and dependencies.
-Following these guidelines:
+Once your hardware is ready, install the required software and dependencies.
+Follow these steps:

-1. **Operating System**: Ensure that your operating system is compatible with the model.
-Most AI frameworks support Windows, macOS, and Linux, but specific versions may be required.
+1. **Operating System**: Ensure compatibility with your model.
+Most AI frameworks support Windows, macOS, and Linux, though specific versions may be required.
-2. **Python Version**: As the TEN python runtime is bound with a specific Python version, ensure that the Python version you are using is compatible with the model and the inference engine.
+2. **Python Version**: Ensure compatibility with the TEN Python runtime and the model.
-3. **Install Required Libraries**: Depending on the AI model, you will need to install specific libraries.
-Commonlly used libraries include:
+3. **Required Libraries**: Install necessary libraries such as:

    - TensorFlow
    - PyTorch
    - Numpy
    - vllm
-   - ...

-   You can install these libraries in your Python environment and save the requirements in a `requirements.txt` file under the extension root directory.
+   You can list the required dependencies in a `requirements.txt` file for easy installation.

-4. **Download the Model**: Download the AI model you plan to run locally.
+4. **Download the Model**: Obtain the local version of the AI model you plan to run.

-## Step 3: Implement your Python Extension
+## Step 3: Implement Your Python Extension

-Below is a sample on how to implement a simple text generation in a Python extension using vllm inference engine.
+Below is an example of how to implement a basic text generation feature using the `vllm` inference engine in a Python extension.

-First, load the local model with the model path during the extension initialization:
+First, initialize the local model within the extension:

 ```python
 from ten import (